Friday, December 30, 2011

 Europe ’72.
 But right there in the first verse, it becomes clear that this is the

-original vocal and not the overdubbed one when Jerry sings, “Listen to the whistle of
+original vocal and not the overdubbed one when Jerry sings, “Listen to the whistle ofthe

 passing train.”
 I’ve never heard him sing that before.
 Otherwise, the lead vocal and